HDaze/HDaze.github.io/content/诗/Sisters in new land .md

 +++
-title = 'Sister, We Were the Sea in the New Land' date = 2024-05-13T13:27:46-07:00 tags = ['诗']
+title = 'Sister, We are the Sea in the New Land' date = 2024-05-13T13:27:46-07:00 tags = ['诗']
 +++
-## Sister, We Were the Sea in the New Land

 Take a breath, and
 back to where you were,